hazelflax/hazelflax/README.md

-There is always a more sublime echelon, tho the most elegant foundations may be within reach.
+While there is always a more sublime echelon, the most elegant foundations may be within reach.